JeremiahDavid/glue/docs/internal-execution-scoping/data-lake-architecture.md

 - [reconciliation-engine.md](./reconciliation-engine.md) — parse → map → match → publish pipeline
 - [v1-scope.md](./v1-scope.md) — v1 sources and capabilities
-- [industry-system-clusters.md](../industry-system-clusters.md) — connector playbooks (`netsuite_qb_excel`, `bc_qb_excel`, …)
+- [industry-system-clusters.md](../industry-system-clusters.md) — connector playbooks (`fishbowl_qb_excel`, `cin7_qb_excel`, `netsuite_intra`, `bc_intra`, …)
 - [pre-launch-checklist.md](../business-admin/pre-launch-checklist.md) — infra provisioning checklist

 ---

 ## Purpose

-Meshflow connects 2–3 client systems (ERP, QuickBooks, Excel) per tenant.
-Each connector produces daily extracts; the reconciliation engine merges them into a canonical model for Signals.
+Meshflow connects client source systems—or cross-module extracts from a full ERP—into one canonical model.
+A split-stack tenant may use ops + QuickBooks + Excel; a full-ERP tenant may use only NetSuite or BC modules, with Excel/satellites as optional sources.

 The **data lake** is the storage and query layer underneath that pipeline: